jeffpar/pcjs/software/pcx86/sys/dos/ibm/6.10/index.md

 ### Directory of PC DOS 6.10 (Disk 4)

-     Volume in drive A is DISK4
+     Volume in drive A is DISK      4
      Directory of A:\

     CPBNMI   38_       926   6-29-93  12:00p